is-a-dev/team-docs/pr-review.md

 ---

-### Invalid email/social link
+### Invalid Email/Social Link
 A way to contact the user is important in case we need to inform the users of some changes to the project.
 Confirm if the email looks valid or the social user name/link works.
 The user should have either an email or a valid social link.

-❌ `"owner": { "username": "gh-username" }` is invalid as it doesn't contain an email or any social links
+❌ `"owner": { "username": "phenax" }` is invalid as it doesn't contain an email or any social links

-❌ `"email": "28372878+user-name@users.noreply.github.com"` is invalid as the email cannot be used
+❌ `"owner": { "username": "phenax", "email": "28372878+user-name@users.noreply.github.com"}` is invalid as the email cannot be used

-✅ `"owner": { "username": "phenax", "twitter": "twitter-username" }` is valid as it contains a social link
+✅ `"owner": { "username": "phenax", "email": "", "twitter": "twitter-username" }` is valid as it contains a social link

 ✅ `"owner": { "username": "phenax", "email": "email@gmail.com" }` is valid as it contains an email